 For example, if you include the following text in your commit message, FishEye will record 2 days and 5 hours of work against issue JRA-123, when you perform your commit:

-Please see the section below for further information about command line parameters.
+Please see the section below for further information on the command line parameters.

-You can perform multiple actions on issues by combining commands.
-Please note that a commit command cannot span more than one line (i.e. you cannot use carriage returns), and separate commands must be on separate lines.
+If you wish to perform multiple actions on issues, you can create composite commands by combining keywords, as described below.
+Please note, commit commands cannot span more than one line (i.e. you cannot use carriage returns).

 For example, if you include the following text in your commit message, FishEye will log 2 days and 5 hours of work against issue JRA-123, add the comment 'Task completed ahead of schedule' and resolve the issue, when you perform your commit:

 <ISSUE_KEY1> <ISSUE_KEY2> <ISSUE_KEY3> #<COMMAND> <optional COMMAND_PARAMETERS> etc